 Those ex-service personnel who have had overseas war service, or services, or service that is defined as equivalent to war service, and their spouses/partners may be buried in a Services Cemetery.

 For any questions regarding eligibility of a veteran or a veteran’s spouse/partner please contact: Veterans’ Affairs New Zealand toll free on 0800 483 8372

 The Returned Services ash gardens provide for the interment of ashes of Returned Services persons' and their spouse or partner as a second interment.

 The area allows for the memorialisation with an approved Veterans' Affairs plaque only.
 The plaque can be ordered either through the local Returned Services Association (RSA), a funeral director, or directly with Veteran's Affairs.

 Legislation and Bylaw

 The Burial and Cremation Act 1964 is the governments overarching legislation in the cemetery space.
-The Manawatu District Council also has our own Cemetery Bylaw (734KB pdf) which is specific to the management and running of the cemeteries in our district.
+The Manawatu District Council also has our own Cemetery Bylaw (PDF file, 1.0 MB) which is specific to the management and running of the cemeteries in our district.